Horizon Scanner

 We may also see an increase in the rate of SSP.

-We may see the introduction of rights for trade unions to access workplaces, in a regulated and responsible manner, on appropriate notice.
+There will be increased rights for trade unions to access workplaces, in a regulated and responsible manner, on appropriate notice.
 There could be greater powers for the Central Arbitration Committee to enforce rights.

 This will be more extensive than the existing limited rights of entry ahead of a statutory recognition ballot.